glonor/flashminds/README.md

 ## Key Features:

 - **Smart Flashcards**: Create and study smart flashcards that adapt to your learning progress.
-FlashMinds intelligently adjusts the difficulty of cards based on your performance, ensuring an optimal learning experience.
+FlashMinds intelligently adjusts the scheduling of cards based on your performance, ensuring an optimal learning experience.

-- **Dynamic Wording**: FlashMinds utilizes LLM to dynamically generate variations of flashcards with different wording.
+- **Dynamic Wording**: FlashMinds utilizes ChatGPT to dynamically generate variations of flashcards with different wording.
 This ensures that you encounter the same concept presented in various ways, reinforcing your understanding and promoting a deeper comprehension.

+- **Automated Flashcard Generation from Images**: Seamlessly transform pictures with textual content into flashcards using AI.

-- **Telegram Accessibility**: Access your flashcards directly through Telegram.
+- **Telegram Bot**: Access your flashcards directly through Telegram.
 With our intuitive Telegram bot, studying becomes as simple as sending a message.

 ## How It Works: